python/cpython/Doc/howto/unicode.rst

     Software should only work with Unicode strings internally, converting to a particular encoding on output.

-If you attempt to write processing functions that accept both Unicode and 8-bit strings, you will find your program vulnerable to bugs wherever you combine the two different kinds of strings.
-Python's default encoding is ASCII, so whenever a character with an ASCII value > 127 is in the input data, you'll get a :exc:`UnicodeDecodeError` because that character can't be handled by the ASCII encoding.
+If you attempt to write processing functions that accept both Unicode and byte strings, you will find your program vulnerable to bugs wherever you combine the two different kinds of strings.
+There is no automatic encoding or decoding if you do e.g. ``str + bytes``, a :exc:`TypeError` is raised for this expression.

 It's easy to miss such problems if you only test your software with data that doesn't contain any accents; everything will seem to work, but there's actually